alukosdev/ccsp/laws/gdpr.md

 ## Consequences

-The GDPR states explicitly that some violations are more severe than others and defines two tiers of severity.
+The GDPR states explicitly that some violations are more severe than others.

 The less severe infringements could result in a fine of up to €10 million, or 2% of the firm’s worldwide annual revenue from the preceding financial year, whichever amount is higher.